AmpereComputing/ampere-system-profiler/README.md

 ASP can be used for workload characterization at a system level, a first step towards a balanced platform.

 ## System pre-Requisites
+Assumes user is running as root or had root privileges

 Required Commands
  - sar
  - sensors